 Haejin E. Koh joined the Chao Center in 2012.
 She brings with her a diverse background combining a PhD degree in Korean linguistics, an MA degree in Asian Studies, and a BS degree in electrical engineering.
 Haejin’s experience includes over 15 years in higher education, teaching, research, and administration, and her research interests focus on linguistic politeness and honorifics.
 She currently serves as an Associate and a First-Year Mentor at Brown College and as the Sponsor of the Korean International Students Association (KISA) and the Korean Graduate Students Association (KGSA).

 Steven W. Lewis is Professor in the Practice and Associate Director of the Chao Center for Asian Studies at Rice, and the Fellow in Asian Studies, Director of the Transnational China Project and faculty coordinator of the Jesse Jones Leadership Center Summer in D.C.
-Policy Research Internship Program at the at the James A. Baker III Institute for Public Policy.
+Policy Research Internship Program at the James A. Baker III Institute for Public Policy.
 He is also an affiliated faculty member in the Department of Sociology.
 His research explores the influence of media in new public spaces in Asian cities, and the development of privatization experiments, energy policy, and central-local government fiscal relations in China and other transition economies.

 Hae Hun Matos